allaboutapps/ios-starter/README.md

 #### Texterify Setup

 [Texterify](https://github.com/chrztoph/texterify) is an open source localization management system, which can be hosted on your own server or run locally.
-To integrate Texterify in your project, you need to install the [Texterify CLI]:
+To integrate Texterify in your project, you need to install the [Texterify CLI](https://github.com/chrztoph/texterify-cli):

 ```
 npm install -g texterify